top of page

 • Some children are additionally vulnerable because of the impact of previous experiences, their level of dependency, communication needs or other issues

-• Working in partnership with children, young people, their parents, carers and other agencies is essential in promoting young people’s welfare
+• Working in partnership with children, young people, their parents, careers and other agencies is essential in promoting young people’s welfare

 Purpose of Ajman Club: